dianavaca9/design-your-travel-voyage/content/index.md

 ---
-title: Template for Knowledge Base Docs Websites
+title: Design Your Travel Voyage
 ---
-## The index page

-This is the index page (`content/index.md`) of your knowledge base docs.
-It serves as the home page for your website.
+This website will help you construct and decide on the perfect destination of your dreams.

 ## Editing pages